-London is a wonderful city (don’t miss my city itinerary guide here!), but I cannot encourage you enough to get out of the city and see more of the United Kingdom’s beauty.
+London is a wonderful city, but I always encourage my family and friends to include travel outside London in their plans to see more of the UK’s beauty.
 An easy way to accomplish this is to visit one of these beautiful castles or palaces.

-From Central London, these three destinations are reachable in 90 minutes or less with zero driving required!
-Each makes for a lovely day trip and great escape from the bustle of city life.
+From central London, I’ve shared three English castle destinations that are reachable in 90 minutes or less with zero driving required!
+Each makes for a lovely day trip and are a great escape from the bustle of city life.

 This article contains affiliate links, which means that I may earn a small commission when you make a purchase.
 Affiliate links cost you nothing to use, and they help keep my content free – a win-win!
 For more information, see the affiliate disclosure.

-This is the best choice for fans of the British Royal Family.
-This castle was originally founded in the 11th century by William the Conqueror, and today it remains an active home for Royals.
+Windsor Castle is the best choice for fans of the royal family.
+This castle was originally founded in the 11th century by William the Conqueror, and today it remains an active home for royals.

 Keep an eye out for the Royal Standard flying.
 It is flown only when the sovereign is in residence.